GoogleCloudPlatform/bigquery-dlp-remote-function/README.md

+> [!NOTE]
+> This is archived.
+A fork is maintained by anantdamle at: https://github.com/anantdamle/bigquery-dlp-remote-function

 # Use custom encryption in BigQuery using Remote Function, Cloud Run and Data Loss Prevention

 *Summary: Learn how to use Remote Functions to de/re-identify data with DLP in BigQuery using SQL.*